AnthonyMazzie/impactify/README.md

 6. [License](#license)

 ## Introduction
 Let’s be honest, engineers are great at building things, but when it comes to explaining the impact of what we've built, it’s not always easy.
 We know we’ve improved performance, saved time, or reduced costs, but putting that into words that actually make sense to others?
 That’s the tricky part.
-Just tell it what you did, how it helped the business, and the results you achieved.
-It’ll clean everything up and format it perfectly.
-No worrying about punctuation, capitalization, or handling acronyms.

-Plus, once you have your statement, you can export it in multiple formats: print it out, save it to JSON, Markdown, or just copy it directly to your clipboard for easy sharing.
+Just tell `impactify` what you did, how it helped the business, and the results you achieved.
+It’ll clean everything up and format it, then you can export it in multiple formats: print it out, save it to JSON, Markdown, or just copy it directly to your clipboard for easy sharing.

 ## Features
 - **Automatic Formatting**: You give it the details, and impactify makes sure everything’s formatted right—punctuation, capitalization, and all.